omer110100/CRUD/README.md

-Open a new terminal and build the project into the public directory of laravel-module.
+Open a new terminal and build the project into the public directory of larCrud.
 (Don't miss the final slash)
 ```sh
 $ ng build --base-href http://localhost:8000/app/
 ```